harmony1358/algointerview/README.md

 ## Classes

 Class layout changed since last release.
-Additional classes are introduces.
+Additional classes are introduced.
 Some changed their names and/or package.
 [[Class reference]](./CLASSES.md) New Classes description